 Iowa family of Yankees fans looking forward to Thursday MLB game at Field of Dreams

-CEDAR RAPIDS, Iowa (KCRG) - Winning tickets to the Field of Dreams game this Thursday brought happiness to families all across Iowa.
+CASCADE, Iowa (KCRG) - Winning tickets to the Field of Dreams game this Thursday brought happiness to families all across Iowa.
 But for one family of Yankee fans from Cascade, Thursday will be just another opportunity to make long lasting memories at a ball park.

 There most likely isn’t a larger group of Yankee fans in the entire State of Iowa than the Roling family.
 Their fandom has been a lifelong tradition passed down for generations.